akuadane/akuadane.github.io/_pages/cv.md

 ## Education

-**Fordham University** | New York, US | Aug 2024 – May 2026
+**Fordham University** - New York, US (Aug 2024 – May 2026)
-- Master of Science in Data Science | GPA: 4.0
+- Master of Science in Data Science - GPA: 4.0

-**Addis Ababa University** | Addis Ababa, Ethiopia | Sep 2017 – Jul 2022
+**Addis Ababa University** - Addis Ababa, Ethiopia (Sep 2017 – Jul 2022)
-- Bachelor of Science in Software Engineering | GPA: 3.88
+- Bachelor of Science in Software Engineering - GPA: 3.88